 - Access to Microsoft Teams (with the school details)

 - The LessonUp.app site or the LessonUp app (optional, and depending on the content and nature of the lesson)

 Start Teams and log in with your Microsoft credentials.
 You may have the option to automatically log in with your school credentials (Single-Sign On).

 Teams will start up.
 Click on the Team you want to start the session (meeting) with.
 This is often your specific classes and classroom that are already configured under a school account in Teams.

 Choose the option “Schedule a meeting.”
-When you schedule it, you can check the box that only you have rights to share the screen.
+Once planned, you can check the box that only you have rights to share the screen.
 If you don't, students can take over the meeting.

 Of course, you can also choose “Meet now."
 Then you can proceed to step 5.

 If you created a scheduled lesson with details such as specific participants and time.
 The meeting will then automatically start at the entered time.